Don't believe the hype: figures showing a fall in inequality don't give the whole picture.

 Of course the rise of employment – which is cited by this week’s IFS report as a key reason for decreasing income inequality – is good news.
 Employment is not only important in providing income but also in providing a sense of meaning and purpose.

 But unless we are able to improve the quality of work (not just pay, but security and wellbeing too) then this won’t translate into real improvements in peoples’ lives.
 We need good jobs, not just any jobs.

 5. For many, ‘disposable’ income is no such thing

 The IFS income statistics are based on household income after taxes and benefits – generally known as ‘disposable’ income.
 But this widely used measure does not bear much relation to many people’s actual experience.

 Lower income households often have to pay more for essential goods such as utilities, and this ‘poverty premium’ currently sits at £490 per year.
 They are more likely to take out consumer debt to pay for basics and then pay higher interest rates in repayments, and are also likely to pay a higher proportion of their income to housing costs.
 Indeed, when taking into account housing costs, the fall in income inequality is much less than it actually seems.

 Whichever way you look at it, we have an economy that urgently needs to change.
 To combat inequality, we need to be working on all fronts.
 At the New Economics Foundation we are pushing for policy changes that can help tackle some of the root causes of inequality.

 While we live in a country where we cannot afford to adequately feed and clothe all our children, and where some people are valued over a hundred times more than others, we still have our work cut out.

 Annie Quick is Subject Lead for Wellbeing and Inequality at the New Economics FoundationLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.